elatov/elatov.github.io/_posts/2012-11-29-recover-files-from-an-sd-card-using-linux-utilities.md

 	f0136201.jpg f0985577.png f0999049.png f1016905.png f1046953.png

-The recovery process recovered the file by the inode number and just stored everything in the &#8216;recup_dir&#8217; folder.
+The recovery process recovered the file by the inode number and just stored everything in the 'recup_dir' folder.
 Checking out how many jpeg files it recovered, I saw the following:

 	$ find recovery/ -name '*.jpg' | wc -l